Skip to content

 FlagShortDefaultDescription

 --model <provider/model>-mAuto-detectedModel to use.
 Format: provider/model-name (e.g., anthropic/claude-sonnet-4-5).
+Pass ? or select to open an interactive model picker.

 --iterate <n>-i3Maximum number of iterations.
 Set to 0 to skip self-evaluation entirely (single-shot execution).